jonathanyeong/personal-website-content/test-schedule-post.md

 ---

-This is a test scheduled post
+This is a test scheduled post.
+See yesterday's post on [Scheduling Posts with AstroJS](https://jonathanyeong.com/changelog-scheduling-posts-with-astrojs/) for reference.